Sacred Places Near Me

 Overview

 Sri Harmandir Sahib, commonly known as the Golden Temple, is the holiest gurdwara (Sikh place of worship) in Sikhism.
-Located in Amritsar, Punjab, the temple sits in the center of a sacred pool (sarovar) and is covered in gold leaf, creating a stunning reflection.
-The temple is open to all people regardless of religion, caste, or background, embodying the Sikh principles of equality and selfless service.
-It operates 24 hours a day, 365 days a year.
+Located in Amritsar, Punjab, it sits in the center of a sacred pool (sarovar), its upper levels covered in an estimated 750 kg of gold leaf.
+The temple is open to all people regardless of religion, caste, or background, reflecting the Sikh principles of equality and selfless service.
+It operates 24 hours a day, year-round.

 Present